awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `MaxAllocatedStorage`  <a name="cfn-rds-dbinstance-maxallocatedstorage"></a>
 The upper limit to which Amazon RDS can automatically scale the storage of the DB instance\.
+For more information about this setting, including limitations that apply to it, see [ Managing capacity automatically with Amazon RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling) in the *Amazon RDS User Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)